kinostl/Domain-Domain/lab_notebook/shields_update.md

 Did it by making a "Check for Green Shields" script, and making the counter effect be playerhandinc + playerscoreinc & drawings

 Mountain handled.
 Disable old counter check, added another "Player Score Increment" to the counter state.

+Tested green shield - Works when player places it.

+# Implement Opponent Can Counter Too

+Looks like I actually thought ahead on this and made an End Player Turn that handles playing the card.
+I can just do a check there.

+Mountain and Swamp Opponent Action needs to clear green barriers.

+Don't know why I made 3 Stop Wrapper Plugins, but I did.
+Anyway, White Barrier Code is done now.
+Just had to wrap the cards' actions into an "if has flag ? action : end turn" and update end turn to account for a countered card.